anthonyamar/my-second-brain/Digital garden/Digital garden.md

 It's, I think, difficult to get out a formal definition of what is or what is not a digital gardens, as it seems to have as much definition as gardening people.

-I'm not a digital garden historian, but watching it with a new eye, it seems to be a crossbreeding of a blog, a Wiki and a (personal) [knowledge management](https://en.wikipedia.org/wiki/Knowledge_management) system, with influences of [zettlekasten](https://en.wikipedia.org/wiki/Zettelkasten) note taking method.
+I'm not a digital garden historian, but watching it with a new eye, it seems to be a crossbreeding of a blog, a Wiki and a (personal) [knowledge management](https://en.wikipedia.org/wiki/Knowledge_management) system, with influences of [Zettelkasten](The%20zettelkasten%20method%20and%20how%20to%20take%20smart%20notes.md) note-taking method.

 I love how Maggie Appleton is placing digital gardens among other kind of text based expression systems, ==between the chaos streams and the cultivated performance==.